 - Socotra island

 The best times to visit Yemen are during April/May and September/October, thus avoiding the hot weather in summer and the cold nights of December.

-The climate varies according to the region: Hot weather and high humidity on the shores of the Red Sea, Indian Ocean and Gulf of Aden, it is scorching hot in July/August in these areas.
+The climate varies according to the region: Hot weather and high humidity on the shores of the Red Sea, Indian Ocean and the Gulf of Aden, it is scorching hot in July/August in these areas.
 On the high and medium altitude plateaus there reigns a more temperate climate, rather humid in summer and dry in winter, with large temperature differences between day and night.

-In the north and eastern areas you will find a desert climate, very hot and dry.
+In the north and eastern areas, you will find a desert climate, very hot and dry.

 - National Unity Day: This is the day that North Yemen and South Yemen united and became one nation.
 It is celebrated each year in May through parties, public entertainment, and carnivals.
 It is also a day of family for locals and many citizens travel throughout the country to be together.

 - Sana’a Summer Festival: This month-long festival kicks off a series of events in the capital city each year during July.
 This colorful festival starts off with a huge carnival at Bab al-Yemen, the main gate to the Old City.
 Numerous people participate in the carnival and perform the traditional folkloric dance and take part in a fashion show to show off the traditional clothing of the country.
 Different events take place throughout the month-long event in parks, theatres, at historical attractions, and on the streets of Sana’a.
 The main focus of the festival is the handicrafts and industrial items of the country, with the crafts made by women of particular interest.